WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    response headers or which the client cannot use to check the integrity of `payload` (for example, the header field is new and hasn't been implemented yet), then return "invalid".
 If the selected header field provides integrity guarantees weaker than SHA-256, return "invalid".
+If validating integrity using the selected header field requires the client to process records larger than TBD bytes, return "invalid".
 Clients MUST implement at least the `MI` ({{!I-D.thomson-http-mice}}) header field with its `mi-sha256` content encoding.
 1. Set `publicKey` and `signing-alg` depending on which key fields are present:
    1. If `cert-url` is present:
       1. Let `certificate-chain` be the result of loading the certificate chain